Douglas Kenney: National Lampoon

-To escape the pressures of running a successful magazine, Kenney sometimes took unannounced extended breaks, although, despite these absences, "Mrs. Agnew's Diary" was always submitted to the Lampoon.
+To escape the pressures of running a successful magazine, Kenney sometimes took unannounced extended breaks; despite these absences, "Mrs. Agnew's Diary" was always submitted to the Lampoon.
 During one of these breaks he wrote a comic novel, Teenage Commies from Outer Space.
-Kenney threw the manuscript out his office window after a negative review from Beard.
+Kenney threw the manuscript in the trash after Beard reacted to it negatively.
 Beard later said the book simply made no sense and was all over the place.

-National Lampoon's 1964 High School Yearbook, which Kenney co-wrote with P. J. O'Rourke was the best selling edition of the magazine, it was based on an earlier two-page piece by Michael O'Donoghue, a "National Lampoon" writer and editor.
+National Lampoon 1964 High School Yearbook Parody, which Kenney co-wrote with P. J. O'Rourke, was the best-selling edition of the magazine.
+It was based on an earlier two-page piece by Kenney and Michael O'Donoghue, a National Lampoon writer and editor.

-Kenney had a five-year buyout contract with the Lampoon's publisher, 21st Century Communications.
-Kenney, Beard and Hoffman took advantage of this, dividing a sum of $7 million amongst them.
-Kenney remained on staff until 1977, when he left the magazine to co-write the screenplay to National Lampoon's Animal House, with Chris Miller and Harold Ramis.
+Kenney had a five-year buyout contract with the Lampoon's publisher, Twenty First Century Communications.
+Kenney, Beard, and Hoffman took advantage of this, dividing a sum of $7 million among them.
+Kenney remained on the staff until 1977, when he left the magazine to co-write the screenplay to National Lampoon's Animal House with Chris Miller and Harold Ramis.

+Kenney said of his time with the National Lampoon:

-Kenney had a small role in Animal House as Delta fraternity brother "Stork," with only two lines of dialogue.
+Kenney had a small role in Animal House as Delta fraternity brother "Stork", with two lines of dialogue.
 Stork's key scene is in the big parade climax, when he pushes the drum major away and leads the marching band down a blind alley.
-We see him and Miller, as Hardbar, in the same shot during the escapade.
-Kenney hand-selected this role for himself as it was the role that fit him best.
+(Miller, as Hardbar, appears in the same shot during the escapade.)
+Kenney selected this role for himself as he felt it was the one that fit him best.
 Produced on a very modest budget, National Lampoon's Animal House was, until Ghostbusters in 1984, the most profitable comedy film in Hollywood history.

 Caddyshack

 Kenney produced and wrote Caddyshack with Brian Doyle-Murray and Harold Ramis.
-Kenney also had a small role in Caddyshack as a dinner guest of Al Czervik.
+Kenney also had a small role in Caddyshack as a dinner guest of Al Czervik's.

-When Caddyshack opened to negative reviews in July 1980, Kenney became deeply depressed, although Ramis joked that the film was "a six-million-dollar scholarship to film school."
+When Caddyshack opened to negative reviews from critics in July 1980 despite being a box-office success, Kenney became deeply depressed, although Ramis joked that the film was "a six-million-dollar scholarship to film school".

 Death

-Chevy Chase and Kenney went to Kauai, Hawaii.
-After Chase left for work, Kenney's girlfriend, Kathryn Walker, came to keep him company, but she also had to return to work.
-Chase was preparing to return to Hawaii when he received a telephone call telling him that his friend was missing.
+Kenney and Chevy Chase went to Maui, Hawaii, in the summer of 1980.
+About three weeks into the vacation, Chase left for a work commitment while Kenney's girlfriend, Kathryn Walker, arrived to keep Kenney company.
+However, after a short visit, she returned to Los Angeles.
+Chase was preparing to return to Hawaii when he received a telephone call telling him that Kenney was missing.